hawkwynd/tesseract/README.md

 # Tesseract
 ## The metadata of the Shoutcast Steaming Service
 Uses the Discogs API to populate the content during the current song played.

+### How it works
+- Tesseract asks Shoutcast Server for current playing Artist/Title `Pink Floyd` - `Money`
+- Ajax call to Discogs API with Artist/Title which returns: release, label, image and artist objects.
+- Wikipedia api query to obtain About Artist content, About Release Content (if found)
+- Sort Release Discography of Artist

 [Hawkwynd Radio Demo](http://stream.hawkwynd.com)

 ![Optional Text](/docs/img/readme1.png)

 ## Installation / Configurations
 Requires MYSQL database.
 Set your Shoutcast configuration details and MYSQL credentials.